 Musical Director/Bassist, Greg Piper, says, "People think Beatles music is easy.
 Absolutely not true!
 Go ahead and try it!
 My contribution was to take these monster players, who can play anything, and keep them focused on the sound and arrangements to capture the essence and energy of three decades of Beatles /John Lennon music."

 Keyboardist, Morley Bartnoff, told me, "this is the most fun and exciting gig I've ever had."
-Drummer, Don Poncher, calls the cast "unique and exemplary."
-Guitarist, Don Butler, enjoys the "quality of the people that come in and their appreciation for the performance."
+Drummer, Don Poncher, calls the cast, enjoys the "quality of the people that come in and their appreciation for the performance."

 The cast and crew are honored to be at The Platinum Theatre, formerly Bob Eubank's celebrated Cinnamon Cinder Club, that once showcased acts including Little Stevie Wonder, the Beach Boys, and the Supremes.
 Fortuitously, The Beatles held a press conference here, prior to their first Hollywood Bowl concert in '64, receiving five gold records and the keys to California.
 This luxurious location has comfortable seating, amazing sound, a remarkable buffet, a chef that rocks, a full bar, and no age limit, attracting sellout crowds Fridays through Sundays.